BaySail’s impressive Appledore Tall Ships setting sail

 Historic Temple Theatre in all its glory

-One last group shot before ziplining at Adventure Park at Frankenmuth
+One last group shot before ziplining at the Frankenmuth Aerial Park

 The imposing USS Edson Naval Ship Museum